 In certain cases, clients may be eligible to make a Mega Backdoor Roth IRA contribution.
-At a high level, this involves a client making a non-Roth, after-tax contribution to their 401(k), rolling it out of their 401(k) plan and into a Roth IRA.
+At a high level, this involves a client making a non-Roth, after-tax contribution to their 401(k), then rolling it out of their 401(k) into a Roth IRA.
 Under the right circumstances, this can allow the client to contribute tens of thousands of dollars into a Roth IRA.
-The issue is that the rules are very restrictive and prohibitive for most clients.
+However, the rules are very restrictive and prohibitive for most clients, and can be difficult to navigate.

 To help make the analysis easier, we have created the “Can I Make A Mega Backdoor Roth IRA Contribution?” flowchart.
 It addresses some of the most common issues that arise for a client trying to make a Mega Backdoor Roth IRA contribution.
 This flowchart considers: